 The 13th century saw Chinon’s profile continue to rise as it became part of the Royal Estates, which belonged to the French crown.
-The town played a crucial role in the hundred-year war between England and France when the French ruler Charles VII would spend significant amounts of time there.
+The town played a crucial role in the hundred-year war between England and France when the French ruler Charles VII would spend significant time there.
 Charles and his royal court made Chinon very famous within the region, attracting visitors regularly.
-In the 15th century, Joan of Arc, the peasant girl who rose up against the English, could often be seen among the visitors to Chinon, paying a visit to Charles VII.
-In the Castle at Chinon, Joan of Arc urged Charles to rise up against the English and paved the way for her campaign against France’s oppressors.
+In the 15th century, Joan of Arc, the peasant girl who rose against the English, could often be seen among the visitors to Chinon, paying a visit to Charles VII.
+In the Castle at Chinon, Joan of Arc urged Charles to rise against the English and paved the way for her campaign against France’s oppressors.
 Trade increased, and the region became increasingly known for the quality of its fine wines.

 As is so often the case, Chinon’s good fortune would end, and during the 16th century, the town lost its last royal inhabitants.
 Then, in 1562 the Château of Chinon came into the possession of the Huguenots, who took refuge during the years of persecution from the Catholic Church.
 The Château was subsequently abandoned until 1793 when, during the beginning of the French Revolution, it was temporarily occupied by the Vendeans, a group that opposed the French Revolution and tried to restore the status quo.
 Their base was just south of the River Loire, and they fought hard to reclaim France as their own.